loganrooks/mcp-vector-database/docs/project-specifications.md

         *   *Target Phase:* Tier 1 or Tier 2, potentially driven by user demand.
     *   **External Philosophical Databases (e.g., PhilPapers):**
         *   *What:* Connecting to APIs (if available and accessible) of databases like PhilPapers to automatically enrich document metadata (e.g., publication details, abstracts, keywords) or find related works not yet in the local corpus.
         *   *Why Deferred:* Relies on the availability, stability, and usage terms of external APIs.
 Adds complexity in data mapping, API call management, and potential cost/rate limits.
-Tier 0 focuses on processing user-provided documents.
+Tier 0 focuses on processing user-provided documents and acquiring missing ones via `zlibrary-mcp`.
         *   *Target Phase:* Tier 2 or later, once the core system is stable and scalable.
     *   **Learning Management Systems (LMS):**
         *   *What:* Integrating PhiloGraph as a resource within platforms like Moodle, Canvas, etc., allowing instructors to link course readings or students to access research tools.